Gift Icon

 Poor travel alternatives

-We can find important scale economies in services and facilities related to transport.
-Because more and more people use automobiles for transportation, the cost of units has steadily declined leading to superior integration with various other land use and transport activities, as well as better services and facilities.
+We can find important economies of scale in services and facilities related to transport.
+Because more and more people use automobiles for transportation, the cost of units has steadily declined, leading to superior integration with various other land use and transport activities, as well as better services and facilities.

 Recovering the cost of performing transit services is significantly easier in areas that depend on the automobile.
 If more people cycle or walk, facility costs for these types of transport (bike lanes, trails, sidewalks, etc.) will decrease as well, so bigger investments will be justified.

 People’s choice of transport is reduced due to automobile dependency, as well as due to the service’s efficiency.
-To keep a steady service level, either subsidies must be provided or the service must be reduced.
+To keep a steady service level, either subsidy must be provided, or the service must be reduced.
 If the transport system is balanced, then alternative modes will increase their efficiency.

 Consuming resources and pollution